 How Negative Self-Talk Sabotages your goals

 On the flip side of the coin, I once had a New Year’s resolution to drop a few pounds and watch what I ate and exercise more.
 That is a pretty common goal, I think, but I did it all wrong.
 For one thing on the goal setting, I was vague.
 There was no way to measure it.
 What I really did to sabotage myself was my self-talk.
-I would look at myself in the mirror and think “I am so fat and ugly.
-I can’t believe I have let myself go this much.
-I need to shed some weight.”
+Every morning, I would look at myself in the mirror and think “I am so fat and ugly.
+This extra weight has got to go.”
 After I had beaten myself up for 5-10 mins, then I would get in the shower.
 I did work out some, but workouts are not terribly effective if you half kill yourself only a few times out of guilt.

 Every time I ate, I would tell myself “You are such a pig.
 Don’t eat so much and you would not be in this place to start with.”
 Ouch.
 No one else would DARE talk to me like that!
 But I did to myself all the time.
 Every.
 Single.
 Day.
 You know what happened?
 I would get to feeling so bad about myself that I would raid the fridge and pig out and eat all this high-calorie food in an emotional eating fest.Needless to say, I gave up after less than a month.

 Related: Build Your Motivational Skills

 How Positive Self-Talk reinforces your goals